mjbradvica/personal-website-articles/2022/covariance-and-contravariance-quick-guide.md

 # Covariance & Contravariance Quick Guide

-Covariance and Contravariance are both concepts concerned with the ability or inability to assign base or derived types from generic interfaces.
-You can think of these keywords as enabling [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) for generic interfaces.
+Covariance and Contravariance are concerned with the ability to assign base or derived types from generic interfaces.
+You can think of these keywords as enabling the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) for generic interfaces.

 A common example is the IEnumerable interface.
 You can assign a base type from what is initialized.